Opal Guide - October's Birthstone

 Are opals durable enough for everyday wear?

 Opal is 5.5–6.5 on the Mohs scale, softer than many gems.
-Daily wear is possible with protective settings (like bezels); remove during workouts, cleaning, or rough activities.
+Daily wear is possible in protective settings (like bezels), but it’s best to remove opals during workouts, heavy cleaning, or rough activities.

 What makes opal so unique?

-Its rainbow “play-of-color” or "fire" comes from microscopic silica spheres that diffract light — no two opals ever look the same.
+Its rainbow “play-of-color” comes from microscopic silica spheres that diffract light — no two opals ever look the same.

 Why do some opals look cloudy or lose color?

 Long exposure to heat, dryness, or intense light can reduce brilliance.
-Store in a cool, slightly humid place and avoid strong heat.
+Store opals in a cool, slightly humid environment and avoid strong heat.

 What’s the difference between Ethiopian and Australian opal?

-Australian opals form in sedimentary rock and are typically more stable.
-Ethiopian Welo opals are hydrophane — they can absorb water and temporarily change appearance when wet.
+Australian opals usually form in sedimentary rock and are known for their stability.
+Ethiopian Welo opals are often hydrophane, meaning they can absorb water and temporarily change appearance when wet.

 Are opals lucky or unlucky?

-Despite a brief 19th-century superstition, opal has long symbolized love, creativity, and protection.
-Queen Victoria helped restore its reputation by wearing and gifting opals.
+Despite a brief superstition in the 19th century, opal has long symbolized love, creativity, and protection.
+Queen Victoria wore and gifted opals often, helping restore the gem’s positive reputation.

 How should I clean my opal jewelry?

-Use a soft damp cloth and mild soap if needed.
-Avoid ultrasonic/steam cleaners, harsh chemicals, and high heat.
+Use a soft, damp cloth and mild soap if needed.
+Avoid ultrasonic or steam cleaners, harsh chemicals, and high heat.
 Dry fully before storing.

 How should opals be stored?

-Keep in a soft pouch or lined box, separate from harder stones.
+Keep opal pieces in a soft pouch or lined box, away from harder stones.
 For long-term storage, a slightly humid environment helps prevent drying or crazing.

 Opal vs. Tourmaline — Which October Birthstone Is Right for You?

-Both opal and pink tourmaline are October birthstones—but they offer very different looks and wear characteristics.
+Both opal and pink tourmaline are recognized as October birthstones — but they offer very different looks and wear characteristics.

 Feature Opal Tourmaline

-Appearance Milky body with iridescent play-of-color Transparent, vibrant hues (pink, green, watermelon)
+Appearance Milky or translucent body with iridescent play-of-color Transparent, vibrant hues (often pink, green, or watermelon)

 Symbolism Love, inspiration, creativity Balance, strength, compassion

-Best for Dreamy, ethereal styles Bold color and daily wear
+Best For Dreamy, ethereal, romantic styles Bold, bright color and everyday wear

 If you love soft, luminous color shifts and a touch of magic, choose opal.
-If you prefer bright, durable color, tourmaline is a fantastic everyday choice.
+If you prefer bright, durable color for daily wear, tourmaline is a fantastic choice.
+You can always layer both for a completely personalized October stack.

 ✨ Explore: The Opal Collection